MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventgenerateevent.md

 ## -remarks

-An AcxEvent represents an asynchronous notification available at the driver level.
-Events can be added to AcxCircuits, AcxStreams, AcxElements and AcxPins.
+An ACXEVENT represents an asynchronous notification available at the driver level.
+Events can be added to ACXCIRCUITs, ACXSTREAMs, ACXELEMENTs and ACXPINs.
 Internally they are exposed as KS events to upper layers.

 ### Example